-Tobias Higbie is a Professor of History, chair of Labor Studies, and Associate Director of the Institute for Research on Labor & Employment at the University of California, Los Angeles (UCLA).
+Tobias Higbie is Professor of History and Labor Studies at UCLA.
+He is the chair of Labor Studies and Associate Director of the Institute for Research on Labor & Employment.
 He teaches classes on labor and social movement history, migration history, and labor studies.
-Higbie is the author of Labor’s Mind: an Intellectual History of the Working Class (University of Illinois Press, 2019), Indispensable Outcasts: Hobo Workers and Community in the American Midwest, 1880-1930 (University of Illinois Press, 2003), and articles on migration, print culture, working-class education, and robots.
+Higbie is the author of Labor’s Mind: an Intellectual History of the Working Class (University of Illinois Press, 2019) and Indispensable Outcasts: Hobo Workers and Community in the American Midwest, 1880-1930 (University of Illinois Press, 2003).
+He is also author of articles on migration, print culture, working-class education, and robots.
 He holds a Ph.D. in History from the University of Illinois, and is a member of the American Federation of Teachers.

 Meg Jacobs teaches history and public affairs at Princeton University.
 She is the prize-winning author of several books, including most recently Panic at the Pump: The Energy Crisis and the Transformation of American Politics in the 1970s.
 She is currently working on a new book about the New Deal and World War II.